-UPDATE 1-Ghana president says will not extend three-year IMF aid programme
+UPDATE 2-Ghana president says will not extend three-year IMF aid programme

 Akufo-Addo said, however, the government was on target with its policy to restore growth and create private sector jobs.

 "There is no question about the IMF programme being extended beyond April 2018.
-We want to complete it and move on," Akufo-Addo told reporters.
+We want to complete it and move on," he told reporters.

+The Finance Ministry later said Akufo-Addo's remarks did not mean that Ghana was pulling out of the current programme.

+"On the contrary, government will continue with and complete the IMF programme through the budget circle of January 2018 through December 2018," it said in a statement.

+Responding to Akufo-Addo's comments, the Fund maintained that an extension was essential for Ghana to successfully complete the review after failing to meet certain deal requirements on scheduled.

+"Following a significant setback in program implementation last year, making sure that the original program objectives can be achieved will take more time than initially expected," IMF Ghana chief Natalia Koliadina said in an email response to Reuters after Akufo-Addo's remarks.
-The $918-million agreement was signed in April 2015 to address problems of slow growth and high public debt.

-The IMF said in May that an extension was needed after Ghana failed to meet certain deal requirements on schedule.
-(Reporting by Kwasi Kpodo; Editing by Edward McAllister and Alison Williams)
+Akufo-Addo's government inherited the $918-million agreement signed in April 2015 to address problems of slow growth, high public deficit and high public debt.
+(Reporting by Kwasi Kpodo; Editing by Edward McAllister and Alison Williams; Editing by Hugh Lawson)